brittanynicole7/deep-learning-challenge/README.md

 ## Step 4: Write a Report on the Neural Network Model

 ### Overview of the analysis:
-The purpose of this analysis is to use deep learning techniques to predict if applicants for the nonprofit foundation Alphabet Soup would be successful or not.
+The purpose of this analysis is to use deep learning techniques to predict if applicants for the nonprofit foundation Alphabet Soup will be successful or not.
+The goal was to hit a 75% accuracy target and to make three attempts at optimizing the model.

 ### Results:
 - Data Preprocessing